 While on land, get a hold of your inner Darryl Braithwaite and ride along secluded beaches with Cape Tribulation Horseriding.
 This unique area is one of the only places on the planet where you can experience the rainforest and the reef on horseback.
 Guided rides in the most beautiful place on earth, beach, rainforest and lovely horses with a knowledgeable local guide.

 The luxury is in the details.
 And sometimes, the details are simply insider knowledge.
-Both Cooper Creek Wilderness Daintree Rainforest Tour and D’Arcy of Daintree run privately guided walking and 4WD expeditions that showcase the diversity and sheer magnificent beauty of the Daintree Rainforest.
+Cooper Creek Wilderness Daintree Rainforest Tours run privately guided walking and 4WD expeditions that showcase the diversity and sheer magnificent beauty of the Daintree Rainforest.
 Combined with a cruise element in the estuarine section of Cooper Creek and a birdwatching option for the truly nature loving amongst us, these tours offer true insight into the awe-inspiring wonder of this ancient living structure.

 Julaymba is the local Kuku Yalanji word for river, and also the name of the dining room at Daintree Eco Lodge.
 Borrowing flavours from the local region and its neighbours further north, Julaymba’s seasonal menu weaves a tropical tapestry throughout its a la carte and set tasting menus, with a strong emphasis on native ingredients.
 Think locally caught rock lobster with green coconut and kefir lime or line-caught reef fish with salted curd and black garlic, finishing off with black sapote chocolate pudding and hibiscus mascarpone.
 In addition to a well-considered wine and cocktail list, pure spring water from the property’s own pristine waterfall is used in food preparation and for diners to drink in their restaurant.